SelrahcD/selrahcd.github.io/_posts/2015-09-16-oop-layers.md

 ---

-Yesterday at work I ran into a pretty nasty bug and looking through the code I spotted something which even if it wasn't the primary cause of all the mess made it really worst.
+Yesterday at work I ran into a pretty nasty bug and while looking through the code I spotted something which even if it wasn't the primary cause of all the mess made it really worst.

 The code was going like this :